GeZhouyang/GeZhouyang.github.io/_pages/about.md

 I am an assistant professor in fluid mechanics at Nanjing University in Suzhou, China.
-Previously, I was a postdoc at the University of British Columbia in Vancouver, Canada, and a PhD student at KTH Royal Institute of Technology in Stockholm, Sweden.
+Previously, I was a postdoc at the University of British Columbia in Vancouver, Canada, and KTH Royal Institute of Technology in Stockholm, Sweden.

 My current research is at the intersection of complex fluids, multiphase flow, and active matter.
 Specifically, I am interested in particle suspensions -- the "simplest" complex fluids that display a multitude of interesting phenomena such as self-organization, enhanced diffusion, or even "superfluidic" rheologies.
-The main question my research tries to answer is "_How do hydrodynamic interactions affect those behaviors?_"
+The main focus of my research is to understand how hydrodynamic interactions affect those behaviors.
-Addressing this question is not only of fundamental physical interest, but also has practical implications in applications as diverse as directed drug delivery and biofuel production.
+Understanding this relationship is not only of fundamental physical interest, but also has practical implications in applications as diverse as directed drug delivery and biofuel production.

 I develop and use advanced numerical solvers to simulate the dynamics of complex and active fluids.